Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Discussion

+Out of \numAll\ SNeIa there are 6 SNeIa with $|\Delta H_{\rm max}| > 0.5$~mag as listed in Table~\ref{tab:outlier}.
+The four bright outliers SNeIa are LSQ13cmt, LSQ13cwp, PTF13ddg, and SN~2005eu.
+The two faint outliers are SN~1999cl and SN~2008fr.

-We excluded the 2 outliers that had host galaxy information, PTF13ddg and SN~2009lf, and repeated the $\Delta H_{\rm max}$ fits versus host galaxy mass from Section~\ref{sec:functionalform}.
+We excluded the 6 outliers and repeated the $\Delta H_{\rm max}$ fits versus host galaxy mass from Section~\ref{sec:functionalform}.
 Table~\ref{tab:summary_discussion} presents the number of supernovae, the step size, and the best fit (BF) step location for the original sample and for the sample without the large outliers.
-We find that the significance of the slope drops very little to $2.5~\sigma$ and the step size also drops to $2.5~\sigma$ with a size of $0.10 \pm 0.04$~mag, but the location of the best-fit step remains the same at $10^{10.44} M_{\odot}$.
-The AIC$_c$ prefers a linear function or step function at $10^{10.44} M_{\odot}$ over a constant model, but the BIC has no preference compared to a linear model and prefers a constant model when compared to the step function.
+The size of the step drops from $0.13 \pm 0.04$~mag to $0.08 \pm 0.04$~mag and the location of the best-fit step moved to $10^{10.64} M_{\odot}$, which is more similar to the optical residuals' mass split location.
+The step function with outliers and without the outliers is directly comparable in Figure~\ref{fig:model_fits_mass}.
+The slope from the linear model was consistent with zero.
+All of the ICs either favor no model or the constant model.

-One out of those 5 SNeIa was also present in the optical data set with host galaxy mass, and this SN~Ia is also an outlier in that sample with $\Delta\mu$ $\sim$-0.6~mag.
-The correlation with mass for the linear model and step function at $10^{10}~M_{\odot}$ remain at the same amplitude and significance.
-The best-fit break is still at $10^{10.44}~M_{\odot}$ and magnitude of the step the same with a drop in the dispersion to $0.17 \pm 0.05$~mag ($3.4~\sigma$).
-The ICs decreased very little and still strongly favor a non-constant model.
+3 out of 6 outlier SNeIa were also present in the optical data set with host galaxy mass, but none are also an outlier in that sample.
+The size of the step decreased by 0.01~mag which is a $3$-$\sigma$ detection and the best fit break stays the same, see Table~\ref{tab:summary_discussion}.
+The ICs are now more conflicted with the the step function at $10^{10.65} M_{\odot}$ being strongly preferred by the AIC$_c$ but the BIC has no model preference.

-In the NIR, removing these large $H$-band outliers reduced the significance of the step reported above to $2.5~\sigma$ but kept the location of the step at $10^{10.44}~M_{\odot}$ The correlation is still partially preferred over a constant model providing support that some of this correlation is not driven by the outliers.
-The optical lightcurve mass step significance was only slightly affected by removing this supernova.
-Our results thus further indicate strong support for a host galaxy stellar mass correlation with optical width-luminosity corrected Hubble residuals.
+In the NIR, removing these large $H$-band outliers reduced the significance of the step reported above to $2$-$\sigma$ and moves the location of the step to $10^{10.65}~M_{\odot}$, which is the edge of the allowed range.
+The global minimum is closer to $10^{10.8}~M_{\odot}$ where there are fewer objects.
+The correlation is no longer partially preferred by the ICs over a constant model.
+If we force the step to be at $10^{10.43}~M_{\odot}$, the step size is $0.06 \pm 0.03$~mag and the ICs do not prefer a step function over a constant model ($\Delta$ AIC$_c$=-1.53, $\Delta$ BIC=1.33).
+Part of the trend in the NIR was driven by the outlier population, mostly at $\Delta H_{\rm max} \leq -0.5$~mag, but a $2$-$\sigma$ detection still remains.

+The outlier population impacts but does not fully determine the correlation of brighter SNeIa in more massive galaxies.